-We never know when we might get embroiled in a medical emergency.
-It is always better to be safe than sorry and hence, medical insurance is a must in your investment portfolio.
-The government encourages everyone to buy adequate medical insurance and allows you to avail tax deductions on it under Section 80D.
+Emergencies have a tendency to take us by surprise and we never know when we might get embroiled in one, especially a medical emergency.
+It is always advised to be safe than sorry and it is no different when it comes to medical insurance.
+It is a must in your investment portfolio.
+Our government encourages everyone to buy adequate medical insurance and allows you to avail tax deductions on it under Section 80D.

 1. Applicability of Section 80D

-Every individual or HUF can claim a deduction under Section 80D in respect of medical insurance from their total income for any given year.
+Every individual or HUF can claim a deduction under Section 80D for their medical insurance which is taken from their total income in any given year.

 2. Quantum of Deduction available under Section 80D

-An individual can claim a deduction of up to Rs 25,000 for insurance of self, spouse, and dependent children.
-An additional deduction for insurance of parents is available to the extent of Rs 25,000, if they are less than 60 years of age or Rs 50,000 (as per the Budget 2018) if parents are aged above 60.
+An individual can claim a deduction of up to Rs 25,000 for the insurance of self, spouse, and dependent children.
+An additional deduction for the insurance of parents is available to the extent of Rs 25,000, if they are less than 60 years of age, or Rs 50,000 (as per the Budget 2018) if your parents are aged above 60.

-If both taxpayer and parent in respect of whom the medical covers have been taken are aged more than 60 years, the maximum deduction available under this section is to the extent of Rs.
+If both the taxpayer and the parent whom the medical covers have been taken for are aged more than 60 years, the maximum deduction that can be availed under this section is to the extent of Rs.
 100,000.

 |Premium paid||Deduction under 80D|